Quantum cohomology and toric minimal model programs: Introduction

 and the two critical points

 as shown in Figure \ref{3chambers}.
 The first three (resp. second two) points (resp. do not) define elements of $\Crit_+(W_{X,G})$.
 Hence $\Crit_+(W_{X,G})$ consists of three reduced points, $QH(X \qu G) \cong \C^{\oplus 3}$.
-The other pictures in Figure \ref{3chambers} show the quotients for the other polarizations; the dotted line represents the span of the equivariant first Chern class $c_1^G(TX)$, for which the quotient $X \qu G$ has a potential with all critical points located at $0 \in \t^\dual$.
+The other pictures in Figure \ref{3chambers} show the quotients for the other polarizations; the dotted line represents the ray $\R_{\ge 0} c_1^G(TX)$ generated by the equivariant first Chern class $c_1^G(TX)$, for which the quotient $X \qu G$ has a potential with all critical points located at $0 \in \t^\dual$.
+The number of critical points $y \in \Crit(W_{X,G})$ mapping to each point in $\Psi(y) \in \Delta_{X \qu G}$ is indicated in Figure \ref{3chambers}.
 This ends the example. \end{enumerate} \end{example}

 We thank D. Cox, H. Iritani, D. McDuff, and C. Teleman for helpful comments.